afollestad/aesthetic/README.md

 `primaryColor()` returns an RxJava `Observable`. `.take(1)` here retrieves the latest value, and automatically unsubscribes so you don't continue to receive updates to the primary color.

-If you were to leave `.take(1)` out, you need to manage the subscription:
+If you were to leave `.take(1)` out, you need to manage the subscription.
+You will continue to receive updates every time the primary color is changed, until you unsubscribe.

 ```java
 Subscription subscription =